- January 29, 2018

 - Categories: Vehicle Accidents

 Only 15 new vehicles meet the enhanced IIHS (Insurance Institute for Highway Safety) safety requirements and earned a rating of Top Safety Pick+, according to Consumer Reports last month.
 Many other new cars, trucks and SUVs were unable to meet the more stringent IIHS safety standards at this time.
+If you’ve been in a collision, consult with a truck accident lawyer for assistance.

 Increased IIHS Standards Are Upping Safety Stakes for Auto Industry

 For several years, IIHS has been increasing standards for auto manufacturers to earn the coveted Top Safety Pick+ designation.
 IIHS is encouraging the industry to boost protections for both passengers and drivers.
 Consumer Reports strongly encourages consumers to review crash-test ratings when considering a new car purchase.
 The agency also recommends a review of such critical safety data as braking distances and the ability to avoid accidents.
+In the unfortunate event of a mishap, consulting with a speeding accident attorney can provide guidance on legal avenues.

 To obtain the desired Top Safety Pick+ status, the vehicle must score at least a ‘Good’ or ‘Acceptable’ rating for passenger small-overlap crashes.
 The higher safety criteria are in addition to current standards for high ratings for roof strength, moderate overlap frontal crash tests, and side crash tests.
+If you’ve been in an accident, considering reaching out to a side impact car accident attorney for guidance.

 What If Your Vehicle Is Not a Top Safety Pick?